-Pulsar planets-1992: Pulse period of a millisecond pulsar found to vary periodically ⇒ planet in orbit around pulsar.
-Pulses arise earlier and later, depending on what part of the orbit the pulsar is in.
 Now evidence for three planets orbiting this pulsar, with masses like that of the Earth!
-But almost certainly not primordial (because planet would be destroyed by the supernova explosion that gave rise to the neutron star).
+But almost certainly not primordial (there from the beginning), because planet would be destroyed by the supernova explosion that gave rise to the neutron star.